Pasodoble

 Pasodoble (Spanish: double step) is a fast-paced Spanish military march used by infantry troops.
 Its speed allowed troops to give 120 steps per minute (double the average of a regular unit, hence its name).
 This often was accompanied by a marching band, and as a result of that, the military march gave rise to a modern Spanish musical genre and partner dance form.
 Both voice and instruments, as well as the dance then began to develop and be practiced independently of marches, and also gained association with bullfighting due to the genre being popular as an instrumental music performed during bullfights.
 Both the dance and the non-martial compositions are also called pasodoble.

+Pasodoble is generally associated with the tonadilla escénica, a theatrical musical form that was used in Spain as an ending to entremeses and staged dances in the first half of the 19th century, and later as a musical interlude between acts of comedies.

 Structure

-All pasodobles have binary rhythm.
+Pasodobles are usually in binary form.
 Its musical structure consists of an introduction based on the dominant chord of the piece, followed by a first fragment based on the main tone and a second part, called "the trío", based on the sub-dominant note, based yet again on the dominant chord.
 Each change is preceded by a brieph.
 The last segment of the pasodoble is usually "the trío" strongly played.

-The different types of pasodoble – popular, taurino, militar – can vary in rhythm, with the taurine pasodobles being the slowest and the popular being faster and often incorporating voice.
+The different types of pasodoble – popular, taurino, militar – can vary in rhythm, with the taurino being the slowest and the popular being faster and often incorporating voice.
 Pasodoble as we know it started in Spain but is now played in a wide variety of Hispanic nations.
 Each region has developed its own subgenre and personal style of pasodoble, adjusting some formal aspects of the structure to fit their local musical tradition.

-In modern Spain, the most prolific composition of pasodobles takes place on the Valencian coast, associated to the festivals of Moors and Christians and the Fallas.
+In modern Spain, the most prolific composition of pasodobles takes place on the Valencian coast, associated with the festivals of Moors and Christians and the Fallas.

 The dance form is very free regarding figures.
 The dancers must remain one in front of the other, and keep their bodies parallel to each other at all times, leaning slightly to the left.
 They must give one step per tempo.
 The left hand of the male and the right hand of the woman must remain united almost permanently.
 Besides this, almost all motions and figures are accepted, which allows space for dramatization.
 The dance can be similar to the one-step, except for the speed and number of steps given.